Spaas geschiedenis - wieken

 Relocation

-Under the management of Gerard Spaas, son of Jozef Spaas, the company moves to a more spacious location on the industrial estate in Hamont-Achel, where it remains to this day.
-At that time, the demand for household candles and fantasy candles has grown considerably.
-The sales markets in the Netherlands, France and Germany also grow strongly.
+Under the leadership of Gerard Spaas, son of Jozef Spaas, the company relocates to a larger site on the industrial estate in Hamont-Achel, where it is still based today.
+At that time, demand for household candles and decorative candles had increased significantly.
+The markets in the Netherlands, France and Germany were also growing strongly.

 Automatisation